-In Fig.~\ref{fig_chiral_spec}, we show the eigenspectrum of a quantum channel for the chiral Maxwell's demon under the periodic boundary condition (PBC).
-Beside the highly degenerate zero eigenvalues $\xi_{n\neq 0}(k)$, the loop structure formed by the eigenvalue $\xi_0(k)$ can be seen.
+In Fig.~\ref{fig_chiral_spec}, we show the eigenspectrum of a quantum channel for the chiral Maxwell demon under the PBC.
+Besides the highly degenerate zero eigenvalues $\xi_{n\neq 0}(k)$, the loop structure formed by the eigenvalue $\xi_0(k)$ is evident.
 The winding number is $w(\xi_{\mathrm{PG}})=-1$ for a point gap $\xi_{\mathrm{PG}}$ inside the loop.
 The eigenvalue $\xi_0(k)$ is determined from the probability distribution of the position after feedback control as shown in Eq.~\eqref{eq_chiral_xi0}.
 In fact, the eigenvalue $\xi_0(k)$ is nothing but the characteristic function of the probability distribution $\{ p(r)\}$.
-The chiral transport caused by the feedback control increases the probability of a particle being found at site $r>0$ and makes the probability distribution $\{ p(r)\}$ asymmetric with respect to $r>0$ and $r<0$.
-Thus, the winding number of the quantum channel is intimately related to the chiral transport achieved by the feedback.
-This physical interpretation is in close analogy with the chiral edge state in the quantum Hall effect and the Hatano-Nelson model for non-Hermitian topological phases \cite{Gong18,Hatano96,Hatano97,Hatano98,Lee19}.
+The chiral transport caused by feedback control increases the probability of a particle being found at site $r>0$ and makes the probability distribution $\{ p(r)\}$ asymmetric with respect to $r>0$ and $r<0$.
+Thus, the winding number of the quantum channel is closely related to the chiral transport achieved by the feedback in analogy to the chiral edge state in the quantum Hall effect and the Hatano-Nelson model for non-Hermitian topological phases \cite{Gong18,Hatano96,Hatano97,Hatano98,Lee19}.

-Nontrivial topology around a point gap under the PBC implies the emergence of a non-Hermitian skin effect under the open boundary condition (OBC) \cite{Gong18,Okuma20,Zhang20,Okuma23,Lin23}.
-In Fig.~\ref{fig_chiral_spec}, we show the eigenspectrum of the quantum channel under the OBC by orange dots.
-The eigenspectrum under the OBC is drastically different from that under the PBC, which is a salient feature of the non-Hermitian skin effect.
-The steady state of the quantum channel under the PBC is uniform in space, while it is localized near the right edge of the system under the OBC [see Fig.~\ref{fig_chiral_eigenmode}(a) and (b)].
-In Fig.~\ref{fig_chiral_eigenmode}(c) and (d), we show a typical behavior of right and left eigenmodes in the OBC.
-The localization of the right and left eigenmodes at the opposite boundaries of the system indeed confirms the non-Hermitian skin effect, which is a consequence of the chiral transport induced by the chiral Maxwell's demon.
+Nontrivial topology around a point gap under the PBC implies the emergence of a non-Hermitian skin effect under the open boundary condition (OBC) \cite{Gong18,Okuma20,Zhang20,Borgnia20,Okuma23,Lin23}.
+Orange dots in Fig.~\ref{fig_chiral_spec} show the eigenspectrum of the quantum channel under the OBC, which is drastically different from that under the PBC.
+Such an extraordinary sensitivity of the eigenspectrum to the boundary condition is a salient feature of the non-Hermitian skin effect.
+The steady state of the quantum channel under the PBC is uniform in space, while it is localized near the right edge of the system under the OBC [see Figs.~\ref{fig_chiral_eigenmode}(a) and \ref{fig_chiral_eigenmode}(b)].
+In Figs.~\ref{fig_chiral_eigenmode}(c) and \ref{fig_chiral_eigenmode}(d), we show the typical behavior of right and left eigenmodes under the OBC.
+The localization of the right and left eigenmodes at the opposite boundaries of the system indeed confirms the non-Hermitian skin effect, which is a consequence of the chiral transport induced by the chiral Maxwell demon.